 When the essays start piling up, you know it’s going to be a difficult few months ahead.
 We get it!
-Essays require a lot of preparation, and all that prep can feel overwhelming.
+University essays require a lot of preparation, and all that prep can feel overwhelming.

-So, what’s the simplest way to prepare for an essay?
+So, you want to know how to write a good essay?
 Well, it’s best to take your time.
 Begin by decoding the essay question and decide where to focus your research.
 Once you have enough research, use an essay plan to arrange your ideas into an argument.
 You’re then ready to write the essay, but don’t forget to proof-read it to perfection!

 If you’re still feeling overwhelmed, then don’t worry!
-We asked the best writers working in our essay writing service to share their knowledge.
-We’ll guide you through the 10 stages of writing an essay.
+We asked the best writers working for our essay writing service to share their knowledge.
+We’ll guide you through the 10 stages of writing a strong essay.

 1. Understand what you are being asked to do

 You’ll struggle to pass if you haven’t understood the essay question.
 That said, make certain you know exactly what is being asked of you.
 Here are some of the most common essay instructions:

 |Explain||This is asking you to precisely describe a theory or phenomenon.
 Imagine you are teaching the theory or phenomenon to the reader.|

 |Illustrate / demonstrate||You are being asked to show the reader what evidence exists in support of a particular statement.
 You might refer to empirical data, case studies, policy reports, graphs/charts etc.|

 |Compare and/or contrast||As suggested, you are being asked to consider the similarities (compare) and/or differences (contrast) between two or more texts, theories, or phenomena.|

 |Examine||This requires you to analyse a particular topic or statement in very close detail.
 You will probably provide some critical analysis, but you should stay focused on the topic at hand.|